ngyiling/pricing-strategy-of-UK-highway/README.md

-# Price Optimisation and Capacity Allocation of a UK highway
+# Price Optimisation and Capacity Allocation of a UK Highway Toll

 This aim of this report is to carry out price optimisation and capacity allocation of Dartford Crossing, UK - one of the busiest highways M25 in England - in accordance to 3 potential objectives: maximise toll revenue, minimise emissions, or maximise throughput.